JvanKatwijk/qt-dab/README.md

 Touching the schedule button on the main widget shows a list of services to select from (the services in the currently selected channel, and the list of services in the preset list).
-A user specified time can be linked to the selected service.
+A user specified time today or the next days can be linked to the selected service.

 As additional feature, some operations can be scheduled as well: